alphagov/govuk-rfcs/rfc-165-add-api-endpoints-to-transition.md

 - Adding adapters to GDS API Adapters.
 - Removing database dependencies from Bouncer.

+There has been a push recently to fully separate our frontend and backend apps.
+This approach would fit in well with this theme, essentially turning Transition into a publishing app and Bouncer into a platform concern.

 This approach is an alternative to merging to the Bouncer codebase into Transition entirely.
 Merging the applications is a more complex task that
 involves: